cs1302uga/cs1302-gallery/README.md

    The HTML Javadoc documentation for the Google Gson API can be found [here](https://google.github.io/gson/apidocs/).

-4. **How do I make my application to not/freeze hang when executing long running event handlers?**
+4. **How do I make my application not freeze/hang when executing long running event handlers?**

    For the most part, your GUI application is just like any other Java application you have ever written.
 If a line of code takes a long time to